COPRS/processing-sentinel-2/README.md

 - The S2_L1 addon uses L0C products (Datastrips and Granules) to produce:
     - L1A and/or L1B Datastrips and Granules
     - L1C Datastrips and Tiles
+- The S2_L2 addon uses the output of the S2_L1 addon (L1C Datastrips and Tiles) to produce L2A Datastrips and Tiles

 For more information: [Sentinel 2 website](https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-2).